David Lowenthal: Biography

-David Lowenthal was born on 26 April 1923 in New York City to Max Lowenthal and Eleanor Mack (daughter of Julian Mack), and was also the brother of John Lowenthal and Betty Levin.
+David Lowenthal was born on 26 April 1923 in New York City and was the brother of John Lowenthal and Betty Levin.

 Lowenthal graduated from the Lincoln School in New York, which encouraged interdisciplinary investigation.
 He went to Harvard University during the Second World War, studying across several disciplines but graduating with a Bachelor of Science degree in history in 1944.
 He returned to study for a Master of Arts degree in geography at the University of California, Berkeley, in 1950.
 At Berkeley his research was on the Guianas, working with Carl Sauer.
 He earned his Doctor of Philosophy degree in history from the University of Wisconsin–Madison, for a study of the life of George Perkins Marsh, an early geographer and conservationist.

 Lowenthal was inducted into the US Army infantry in May 1943 and deployed in September 1944, three months after D-Day.
 He left active service with trench foot, and it was while recuperating in Somerset that his long association with England, later to become his adopted country, began.
 In December 1944, he was reassigned to Army Intelligence and embarked on a mission to count toilets in German castles to ascertain how well each might support the occupation forces.
 While taking part in the Intelligence Photographic Documentation Project – a never-completed mission to survey and catalogue the whole of western Europe's terrain and built environment – Lowenthal fell from his truck and fractured his wrist, which resulted in his being recalled to Washington in September 1945.